salmer/CppDeveloperRoadmap/MindMap.md

 Thought of map structure for C++:

-- Mark some stuff as obsolete, active, coming
 - Create a TODO list on main page mentioning things to improve

 ### Useful links